r0nlt/healthcare/CITATION.md

 ## Usage Notification

-While not required by the MIT license, the author appreciates being notified of projects and research that make use of this framework.
+While not required by the license, the author appreciates being notified of projects and research that make use of this framework.
 This helps demonstrate the impact of the work and may lead to collaboration opportunities.